Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Dybbuk (MPMM).md

 aliases: ["Dybbuk"]
 ---
 # Dybbuk
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-113, Mordenkainen's Tome of Foes p.
-132*
+113*

 Dybbuks are demons that terrorize mortals on the Material Plane by possessing corpses and giving them a semblance of life, after which the demons use them to engage in a range of sordid activities.